 const client = AsteroidClient('YOUR_API_KEY');

-const workflowId = await createNewWorkflow(client, 'iris', {
+const executionId = await executeAgent(client, 'YOUR_AGENT_ID', {

 });

-console.log("Workflow execution started:", "https://platform.asteroid.ai/executions/" + executionId);
+console.log("Agent execution started:", executionId);

 // Wait for execution to complete and retrieve the result